Alternating Direction Method of Multipliers for Nonlinear Matrix Decompositions: Motivations

 \section{Motivations}

 The motivations for proposing an ADMM algorithm for NMDs are fourfold:

 a) The literature contains a variety of nonlinear models, and with the growing interest in NMDs, many more are likely to emerge.
-Dedicated algorithms have been developed to address specific instances, such as ReLU-NMD \cite{saul2022nonlinear, seraghiti2023accelerated, awari2024coordinate} and CSF \cite{lefebvre2024component}.
-However, to the best of our knowledge, no algorithms currently exist for the MinMax NMD or the Modulus NMD.
+Dedicated algorithms have been developed to address specific instances, such as ReLU-NMD \cite{saul2022nonlinear, seraghiti2023accelerated, awari2024coordinate} and CSF-NMD \cite{lefebvre2024component}.
+However, to the best of our knowledge, no algorithms currently exist for the MinMax-NMD or the Modulus-NMD.
 Furthermore, there is no general algorithmic framework capable of simultaneously handling multiple nonlinear models in a unified and flexible manner.
 In this work, we aim to address these gaps by introducing an algorithm designed to accommodate a broad class of nonlinear models within a single framework.
 As mentioned before, we will consider in this paper the following nonlinear functions: \begin{itemize} \item \textbf{ReLU:} $f(T) = \max(0, T)$, \item \textbf{CSF:} $f(T) = T^{.2}$, \item \textbf{MinMax:} $f(T) = \min(b, \max(a, T))$, \item \textbf{Modulus:} $f(T) = |T|$. \end{itemize}

 b) In matrix decompositions, the goal is to approximate a data matrix $X \in \mathbb R^{m \times n}$ with a low-rank matrix $\Tilde{X}\in \mathbb R^{m \times n}$.
 The optimization problem is formulated as